 When we would talk to our customers, we saw these limitations firsthand and wanted to address them specifically by:

 - Providing the best coverage and accuracy

-- Implementing a simple, clean API, like the current CNAM, that is easy to integrate for businesses and carriers within their SS7 networks
+- Implementing a simple, clean API, like the current CNAM, that is easy to integrate for businesses

 - Adding additional insights that can help businesses receive more context about the caller